fatjond0413/apcsa-freedom-project/blog/entry06.md

 ## Expo Elevator Pitch

-During the expo, my elevator pitch was about one and a half minutes
+During the expo, my elevator pitch was about one and a half minutes.
+At first it was about two minutes before I decided to speed up the video on my presentation and  try to make every slide about ten seconds at most.
+I also kept my composer and did not stutter at all and maintained eye contact and explained my project well.

-[Previous](entry05.md) | [Next](entry07.md)
+### Glow
+* I manage to shorten my presentation time to just one minute and 30 seconds from the 7 minutes it took me in class.
+* This time I did not stutter and because of the explained my project well.

+### Grow
+* I have to shorten my elevator pitch abit more since I went above one minute [Previous](entry05.md) | [Next](entry07.md)

 [Home](../README.md)